AventusDAO/avn-gateway-api/README.md

 ### Proofs
 Each send transaction requires 2 types of proof:
 - a **proxySignature** of the transaction details.
 This is signed by the transaction originator (ie: the user)
-- a **feePaymentSignature** signed by either the user or any party willing to pay the required relayer sending fee
+- a **feePaymentSignature** signed by either the user or any party willing to pay the required relayer sending fee (ie: the payer)

-Most proofs require nonces of the correct type.\
-Proofs are created automatically and internally by the api but can also be created for use with JSON-RPC via the api proxy library: \
+Proofs are generated internally by the api but can also be constructed manually for JSON-RPC usage via the api proxy library: \
+Most proofs require nonces of the correct type which can be retrieved by calling [getNonce](#getNonce) or [getNftNonce](#getNftNonce) .\
 **Note:** _These signing methods only require **SURI** to be set to the intended signer account and can be run offline_

-- If required make a [nonce](#getNonce) or [NFT nonce](#getNftNonce) query to retrieve the relevant type of nonce
-- The api then exposes the following methods to generate a relevant **proxySignature**, each taking a `transaction type` followed by its specific named parameters object:
+- The api exposes the following methods to generate a relevant **proxySignature**, each taking a `transaction type` followed by its specific named parameters object:
   - `api.proxy.generateProxySignature('proxyAvtTransfer', { relayer, user, recipient, token, amount, nonce }) // nonce required is of 'token' type`
   - `api.proxy.generateProxySignature('proxyTokenTransfer', { relayer, user, recipient, token, amount, nonce }) // nonce required is of 'token' type`
   - `api.proxy.generateProxySignature('proxyConfirmTokenLift', { relayer, eventType, ethereumTransactionHash, nonce }) // nonce required is of 'confirmation' type`